-The UG was introduced to German law on November 1, 2008.
-Germans typically do not embrace new concepts instantly.
-They first need to draft a compelete business plan and have another expert critize this (first) plan and both plans need to be discussed until they finally come up with the "final (= ready for implementation)" plan.
-The concept of the mini-GmbH stems from the strong competition coming from the UK Ltd only needing one Pound Sterling to exempt private liability.
-However, very many Germans wanted to have limited liability but could not afford to put down the "serious amount" 25 k€.
-Though absolutely legal, a Limited in Germany gave lawyers and judges tremendous headaches determining which law would be when applicable and for what.
-The Ltd is a UK company constructed under UK law and its branch works in a foreign jurisdiction.
-The worries are about debtor protection and prestige of GmbH.
-The GmbH symbolizes economic potency, tradition, and seriousness.
-Presumably, you can imagine what a contribution of one Euro in comparison resembles.
-Eventually, business participants decide.
+The UG was introduced into German law on November 1, 2008.
+As a rule, Germans do not immediately accept new concepts...
+The concept of the Mini-GmbH results from the strong competition of the UK Ltd, which needs only one pound sterling to be exempted from private liability.
+Many Germans, however, wanted to have a limited liability, but could not afford to set the "high amount" of 25 k€.
+Although absolutely legal, a UK Limited in Germany caused lawyers and judges enormous headaches in deciding which law would be applicable when and for what.
+The Ltd is a British company incorporated under British law and its branch office operates in a foreign jurisdiction.
+Concerns revolved around debtor protection and the reputation of the Ltd.

 What's the image of UG in daily business?
 I heard it be awful!
 Is it really that bad?
 What is so awful about a UG?